Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours debugging,  *Google your error message*.
-Seriously.
-It's like having a million experienced programmers whispering solutions in your ear.
-You might even find out you're not the first person to accidentally name their variable "poop."
-(Don't ask how I know.)
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
+You're not the first genius to encounter this particular brand of digital madness.
+Save your sanity (and maybe your hair).
+Bonus points if you include the error message –  it's like giving the search engine a breadcrumb trail to the solution.

 ---

-### 📅 Last Updated: 2025-01-03 08:20
+### 📅 Last Updated: 2025-01-03 16:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!